-Duplex stainless steels, as their name indicates, are a combination of two of the main alloy types.
-They have a mixed microstructure of austenite and ferrite, the aim usually being to produce a 50/50 mix, although in commercial alloys the ratio may be 40/60.
+As their name indicates, Duplex stainless steels are a combination of two main alloy types.
+They have a mixed microstructure of austenite and ferrite, the aim usually being to produce a 50/50 mix, although, in commercial alloys, the ratio may be 40/60.
 Their corrosion resistance is similar to their austenitic counterparts, but their stress-corrosion resistance (especially to chloride stress corrosion cracking), tensile strength, and yield strengths (roughly twice the yield strength of austenitic stainless steels) are generally superior to that of the austenitic grades.
-In duplex stainless steels, carbon is kept to very low levels (C<0.03%).
-Chromium content ranges from 21.00 to 26.00%, nickel content ranges from 3.50 to 8.00% and these alloys may contain molybdenum (up to 4.50%).
+In duplex stainless steel, carbon is kept to very low levels (C<0.03%).
+Chromium content ranges from 21.00 to 26.00%, nickel content ranges from 3.50 to 8.00%, and these alloys may contain molybdenum (up to 4.50%).
 Toughness and ductility generally fall between those of the austenitic and ferritic grades.
-Duplex grades usually divided into three sub-groups based on their corrosion resistance: lean duplex, standard duplex and superduplex.
+Duplex grades are usually divided into three sub-groups based on their corrosion resistance: lean duplex, standard duplex, and superduplex.
 Superduplex steels have enhanced strength and resistance to all forms of corrosion compared to standard austenitic steels.
-Common uses are in marine applications, petrochemical plant, desalination plant, heat exchangers and papermaking industry.
-Today, the oil and gas industry is the largest user and has pushed for more corrosion resistant grades, leading to the development of superduplex steels.
+Common uses include marine applications, petrochemical plants, desalination plants, heat exchangers, and the papermaking industry.
+Today, the oil and gas industry is the largest user and has pushed for more corrosion-resistant grades, leading to the development of superduplex steels.

 Duplex Stainless Steels – SAF 2205 – 1.4462